CSho27/PowerProsRosterTool/README.md

 # PowerProsRosterTool
-A web application for creating and editing MLB Power Pros Roster
+A web application for creating and editing MLB Power Pros Rosters